Tucson's shuttered big box stores morphing into gyms, entertainment centers

 Unoccupied grocery stores often sit empty longest due to their size but many found new life in 2018.

-Safeway at Grant and Craycroft, Fry’s at Grant and Alvernon and Albertson’s at Wilmot and 22nd are all being converted to gyms.
+Safeway at Grant and Craycroft roads, Fry’s at Grant Road and Alvernon Way and Albertson’s at Wilmot Road and 22nd Street are all being converted to gyms.

-The Fry’s on Irvington and Interstate 19 is being split among two tenants, including a gym, while the Safeway at Broadway and Camino Seco is now U-Haul storage.
-A Bashas’, at Houghton and Broadway, has been converted into a movie theater.
+The Fry’s on Irvington Road by Interstate 19 is being split among two tenants, including a gym, while the Safeway at Broadway and Camino Seco is now U-Haul Storage.
+A Bashas’ at Houghton Road and Broadway has been converted into a movie theater.

 Fast-casual dining is growing as people spend more money eating out than cooking at home, according to the U.S. Department of Agriculture.